 The reason being that Airbnb usually offers some kind of discount for long term stays, and you can also stay for longer than 30 days.
 Some hotel booking sites won’t let you reserve a room for longer than 30 days without contacting the hotel directly.

 So there are lots of benefits to both Airbnbs and hotels.
+Is Airbnb better than hotel?
 Which is best?

 Common travel scenarios